portapps/vlc-portable/README.md

 ## Notice of Non-Affiliation and Disclaimer

-Portapps is not affiliated, associated, authorized, endorsed by, or in any way officially connected with VLC Media Player, or any of its subsidiaries or its affiliates.
-The official VLC Media Player website can be found at https://www.videolan.org/vlc/.
+Portapps is not affiliated, associated, authorized, endorsed by, or in any way officially connected with VLC Media Player™, or any of its subsidiaries or its affiliates.

+The official VLC Media Player™ website can be found at https://www.videolan.org/vlc/.

-The name VLC Media Player® as well as related names, marks, emblems and images are registered trademarks of their respective owners.
+The name VLC Media Player™ as well as related names, marks, emblems and images are registered trademarks of their respective owners.

 ## About

-VLC Media Player portable app made with 🚀 [Portapps](https://portapps.io).<br />
+VLC Media Player™ portable app made with 🚀 [Portapps](https://portapps.io).<br />
 Documentation and downloads can be found on https://portapps.io/app/vlc-portable/

 ## How can I help ?